millsguo/anit_cms_for_zf3/README.md

 - Siteprivate :
     It allows to :
-        - manage the display of the pages that are related to a private space (Extranet).
+        - manage the display of the pages related to a private space (Extranet).
         - manage the subscription of a new user
         - manage the case of a user who forgot his password.
         - manage comment's form